Texturace/mes-casting-dashboard/README.md

 If you need anything special, please email me at "mes-dashboard.claim881@passmail.net".
 As the sole admin, I have the power to create custom keys.
 If you need a special arrangement, then we can work something out.

-For general needs, you can select which plan fits best for you here:
+For general needs, you can select which plan fits best here: https://texturace.github.io/mes-casting-dashboard/

 ## Shameless Plug
 ### Maelstrom Esports Player Association (MESPA)  applications ARE NOW OPEN!